TylorS/reginn/README.md

   })
 })

-run(buildCommand)
+run(moveCommand)
 ```

 At this point I hope you now understand the core concepts of what Reginn is
 trying to do, and what it is capable of.

-Thank you for taking the time to read
+Thank you for taking the time to read this and please open an issue for
-this and please open an issue for suggestions and comments!
+suggestions and comments!

 ## API Documentation